 During my pregnancy, I learned so many things about my body — many of which sounded pretty gross.
-My “mucus plug” and how I could lose it was definitely no exception.
-In addition to learning about gross things happening to my body, there was always a long laundry list of things to avoid while pregnant.
-Everything from food, to drinks, to even some types physical activity.
+My mucus plug and how I could lose it was definitely no exception.
+In addition to learning about gross things happening to my body, there was always a long laundry list of things to avoid while pregnant, from some foods and drinks to some types of physical activity.
 So let’s combine the two, shall we?
 What are some things to avoid after losing your mucus plug?

-“In response to increasing progesterone levels during pregnancy, the cervix produces a large amount of a thick mucus that forms the mucus plug,” Abdur-Rahman explains to Romper in an email interview.
+As Dr. Jamil Abdur-Rahman, an OB-GYN and medical travel blogger for TwinDoctorsTV, explains to Romper: “In response to increasing progesterone levels during pregnancy, the cervix produces a large amount of a thick mucus that forms the mucus plug,” he says.
 “The mucus plug basically functions as a barrier of sorts protecting the sterile womb from the ‘outside.’
 By blocking the cervix, the mucus plug prevents bacteria from entering into the uterus.”

 In most cases, as long as you lose your plug at 36 weeks or later, you’re good to go and there’s really nothing you have to avoid once it’s gone.
 Anytime before that though, and you'll need to be extra careful about making sure you avoid anything that may have any chance of introducing bacteria into your uterus.
 At least losing your mucus plug typically means you’re almost at the end of your pregnancy journey and that much closer to holding your baby in your arms.
 Just give your healthcare provider a call in case labor starts up too early.

 Dr. Jamil Abdur-Rahman, OB-GYN and medical travel writer for TwinDoctorsTV

 Dr. Alan Lindemann, OB-GYN and maternal mortality expert

 This article was originally published on